 Consent Page

-The consent page allows your customers to see all the consent categories including legitimate interests you had predefined in the project settings and to unsubscribe from any of them if they choose to.
-The consent page should be available and embedded on your website as the option to opt-out is absolutely crucial in assessing the continued validity of customers’ consents.
-It also ensures that your email deliverability rating remains high as people only receive those emails which they want.
+The consent page lets your customers see all consent categories (including legitimate interests) you've set up in your project settings.
+Customers can unsubscribe from any category they choose.
+You should embed the consent page on your website because the opt-out option is crucial for maintaining valid customer consent.
+It also keeps your email deliverability rating high since people only get emails they want.

-The consent page is an editor within Bloomreach Engagement that allows your customers to manage their subscription preferences.
-On the consent page, your customer can choose to opt-out on your website.
-To use the consent page editor go to Settings
+The consent page is an editor in Bloomreach Engagement that lets your customers manage their subscription preferences.
+Customers can opt out directly on your website.

-Consent page link can be found in the personalization tabs of these:
+You can find the consent page link in the personalization tabs of:

 - SMS